Who is Louis Walsh?

 The band were together for six years, before initially disbanding in 1999, at which point Walsh focused his efforts on Keating’s solo career and a secondary band, Westlife, whom Walsh had set up as a “rival” to Boyzone.

-He would later publicly fall out with Keating but would mend this by 2008.
+He would later publicly fall out with Keating, but they would make amends by 2008.

 Who has been managed by Louis Walsh?